How to choose

 Three ways to tap home equity, three different best-fits.
 HELOC for flexible, ongoing access (best for home improvements with uncertain costs).
 Home equity loan for fixed-amount needs at a fixed rate (debt consolidation, single project).
 Cash-out refi for very large amounts when current mortgage rates are competitive with your existing rate.
-In May 2026 with mortgage rates at 6.75%+, cash-out refi rarely makes sense for homeowners who locked in sub-6% mortgages in 2020-2022.
-For most homeowners with a low existing mortgage rate, HELOC or home equity loan is structurally better.
+With mortgage rates around 6.72%, cash-out refi rarely makes sense for homeowners who locked in sub-6% mortgages in 2020-2022.
+For most homeowners with a low existing mortgage rate, HELOC or home equity loan is the better fit.

 - 4.Max combined loan-to-value (CLTV): typically 80-85% across all three options.